att/sessionOffload/doc/Tunnels_Offload.md

 *Upon a match, the user decides to perform encapsulation / decapsulation, GENEVE is comprised of two distinct messages, choosing one of them decide about the tunnel operation*

-NAT is an example where the device is both encapsulating / decapsulating the tunnels.
+NAT is an example where the device is both encapsulating / decapsulating the tunnels and this is a bidirectional tunnel.

 ```
 message NAT {